aquasecurity/kube-hunter/README.md

 This option lets you discover what running a malicious container can do/discover on your cluster.
 This gives a perspective on what an attacker could do if they were able to compromise a pod, perhaps through a software vulnerability.
 This may reveal significantly more vulnerabilities.

 The `job.yaml` file defines a Job that will run kube-hunter in a pod, using default Kubernetes pod access settings.
-* Run the job with `kubectl create` with that yaml file.
+* Run the job with `kubectl create -f ./job.yaml` with that yaml file.
 * Find the pod name with `kubectl describe job kube-hunter`
 * View the test results with `kubectl logs <pod name>`